-The Big Data Research Cluster (BDRC) of HKU Faculty of Science, launched in 2016, aims to provide HKU wide leadership and strategies in research, education, and technology transfer in the multidisciplinary field of big data, and thereby generate bigger impacts to HKU and the broader community.
-"Unlike traditional data, solution to issues in Big Data will usually call for expertise in different disciplines including but not limited to the owner of the data, IT experts, statisticians and experts in the relevant field." said Professor WK Li, Chair Professor of Department of Statistics and Actuarial Science and Director of BDRC.
+THE UNIVERSITY OF HONG KONG FACULTY OF SCIENCE THE BIG DATA RESEARCH CLUSTER The Big Data Research Cluster (BDRC) of HKU Faculty of Science, launched in 2016, aims to provide HKU wide leadership and strategies in research, education, and technology transfer in the multidisciplinary field of big data, and thereby generate bigger impacts to HKU and the broader community.
+"Unlike traditional data, solution to issues in Big Data will usually call for expertise in different disciplines including but not limited to the owner of the data, IT experts, statisticians and experts in the relevant field." said Professor W K Li, former Director of BDRC.